Guidelines for Session Chairs and Assistants

 - Introduce the speaker by name and affiliation and then announce the talk title.

-- While the session aide gets the speaker miked, give highlights from the speaker’s biographical sketch and invite him/her to start.
+- While the session assistant gets the speaker miked, give highlights from the speaker’s biographical sketch and invite him/her to start.

 - Position yourself where you can see the speaker and he/she can see you.

 The countdown clock (operated by Freeman) should count down from 25 minutes for an invited talk, or count down from 17 minutes for a contributed talk.